-A Z-Wave controller is a device which allows you to control all the z-wave devices connected to the wireless network via the internet.
-Some controllers doesn’t require internet like the Homeseer SEL which I’ve already reviewed on this page.
-To illustrate that, think of a standard remote with which you can control your TV, cable and Blu-Ray player all together.
+A Z-Wave controller is a device that allows you to control all the Z-Wave devices connected to the wireless network via the internet.
+Some controllers don’t require internet service like the Homeseer SEL, which I’ve already reviewed on this page.
+To illustrate that, think of a standard remote with which you can control your TV, cable, and Blu-Ray player altogether.

 Z-Wave Mesh Network

 Z-Wave devices have made possible a new era of DIY home automation.
 Today, such a system doesn’t require the help of a bunch of professionals for installation, nor does it cost a high monthly fee.
 There are even many Z-Wave controllers with free subscriptions.

 Even though it’s simple to use, the possibilities are immense.
 You can create all sorts of events and connect various Z-Wave smart home products and automate them using apps like IFTTT.